© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Wat's Dyke, 490m long section, immediately north and south of Preeshenelle Bridge is a scheduled monument protected by Historic England under reference 1020615.
 View the official record →

-Wat's Dyke is a linear earthwork monument forming part of a substantial defensive barrier constructed during the early medieval period, likely dating to the late seventh or eighth century.
+Wat's Dyke is a linear earthwork monument of early medieval date forming part of the defensive frontier between the Anglo-Saxon kingdom of Mercia and Wales.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020615.

 Wat's Dyke, 490m long section, immediately north and south of Preeshenelle Bridge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020615.